-Any employee who has a close personal relationship with a third party (such as parent, contractor, supplier, or any other party related to the school) must not allow that relationship to influence their conduct while at work.
+If you have a close personal relationship with a third party (such as parent, contractor, supplier, or any other party related to the school), you must not allow that relationship to influence your conduct while at work.

-If the employee's job allows them authority over any third party, they have a relationship with (for example if the employee has the authority to decide to whom to award contracts), the relationship must be declared to the employee's headteacher.
+If your job allows you authority over any third party, that you have a relationship with (for example if you have the authority to decide to whom to award contracts), the relationship must be declared to the Headteacher.

-In these circumstances, the school reserves the right to transfer, or as a last resort to dismiss, the employee following consultation with them.
+In these circumstances, the school reserves the right to transfer, or as a last resort to dismiss you following consultation with you.